knuedd/iot_control/iot_control/iot_devices/iotraspistatecover.md

-# State model for the iot raspi cover device
+# State model for the iot raspi state cover device

 ## Pins